Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Entanglement entropy

 Finally, we consider the $\mathcal{PT}$ case for large lattice sizes.
 Results for the correlation spectrum are collected in Fig.~\ref{fig:eigcorrPT} (where $N=52$) and for the entanglement entropy in Fig.~\ref{fig:entPBCcutszerofieldimPT} (where $N=120$).
 The same four regions considered for the 2-cell model are analyzed.

-First, let us consider $V=0$ and vary $W$.
-For $0<W<1$, we note that the correlation matrix has real eigenvalues, most of them $0$ or $1$, but there is one eigenvalue $\nu_{\text{max}}>1$ and one eigenvalue $\nu_{\text{min}}<0$.
-Remarkably, these eigenvalues do not depend on the lattice size, and therefore correspond to the two eigenvalues of the 2-cell model.
-For instance, for $V=0,W=0.5$, the eigenvalues are $\nu_\text{max}\approx 1.077350$ and $\nu_\text{min}\approx -0.077350$, which produces a finite entanglement entropy with negative real part and positive imaginary part, precisely the same as the 2-cell model, recall panel (a) in Fig.~\ref{fig:eigcorrsmallPT}.
-Crossing the transition point $W=1$, we note that most of the eigenvalues of the correlation matrix are $0$ or $1$, but there are a couple of eigenvalues of the form $1/2\pm \ii \alpha$, where $\alpha$ also does not depend on the lattice size.
-However, we note that for a fixed length $\alpha\rightarrow 0$ when $W\rightarrow \infty$.
-Therefore, like in some of the previously considered cases, the entanglement approaches $S_{N/2}\rightarrow 2\log(2)$ deep inside this phase.

-Now we consider $V\neq 0$.
 Similarly to the 2-cell model, by fixing $0<V<1$, we can reach the complex phase, the exceptional phase and the $\mathcal{PT}$-unbroken topological phase by varying $W$.
 On the other hand, by fixing $V>1$ and varying $W$ we can reach the $\mathcal{PT}$-unbroken trivial phase, the exceptional phase and the $\mathcal{PT}$-unbroken topological phase.

 Let us consider once more $V=0.5$.
 Within the complex phase ($0<W<0.5$ for $V=0.5$), all the eigenvalues of the correlation matrix jump above unity or below zero, see panel (a) in Fig.~\ref{fig:eigcorrPT} where the parameters $W=0.45$ and $V=0.5$ are used.
 This results in a complex value for $S_{N/2}$, see panel (a) in Fig.~\ref{fig:entPBCcutszerofieldimPT}.
 We note that two eigenvalues stand out, being significantly greater than $1$ or less than $0$.
 All the eigenvalues of the correlation matrix in this phase seem to vary slowly with the size of the chain, actually tending to stabilize.
 For example, the difference between the largest eigenvalues for the lattices with $N=52$ and with $N=120$ is of the order of $10^{-9}$.
 Therefore, the entanglement entropy in this phase seems to be finite.
 However, it is difficult to verify this property since the model parameters in this phase lie in a finite interval.
 Also, the phase is surrounded by critical lines that drive the entanglement entropy to high values.